WUSTxzy/QMRGT/README.md

 Model configuration files are stored in [config/](config).

-They can control whether to perform graph reasoning with our proposed MRGT module.
+**They can control whether to perform graph reasoning with our proposed MRGT module.
+The defult setting is true.**

 ## Training and Evaluation